rchikhi/2022-pangenome-aws/README.md

 2. Change your region

-Make sure your AWS region is 'US-east-1'.
-This is important, as the SRA is mirrored at this location.
-You can launch instances anywhere in the world, but in this session we will want to use instances that are close to SRA mirrors.
+Make sure your AWS region is 'US-west-2' (Oregon).
+Note that the SRA is mirrored at us-east-1, yet many T2T data is on us-west-2.
+You can launch instances anywhere in the world, but in this session we will want to use instances that are close to T2T data.

 To change the AWS region, click on the top right: